tonethar/IGM-330-Fall-2018/exams/midterm-exam-review.md

   - An intro to ES6 classes is here: https://github.com/tonethar/IGME-230-Master/blob/master/notes/pixi-js-2.md
 - Links to all of the lecture videos have been posted to mycourses
 - All of our weekly notes beginning with [week-01A-notes.md](weekly/week-01A-notes.md)
-- All of our in-class exercises and HW assignemnts - which are linked from the weekly notes above
+- All of our in-class exercises and HW assignments - which are linked from the weekly notes above

 ## IV.
 Sample Questions
 - [sample-midterm-exam.md](./sample-midterm-exam.md)